-have argued that they are automatically entitled to a mitigating role adjustment based solely on their status as couriers or mules.
-Courts uniformly have rejected such arguments.
-However, couriers and mules "may receive" an adjustment under §3B1.2, even if they already are held accountable under relevant conduct principles only for the quantity of drugs they personally transported.
+uniformly have rejected the argument that a defendant is automatically entitled to a mitigating role adjustment based solely on their status as a courier or mule.
+However, couriers and mules "may receive" an adjustment under §3B1.2, even if they are held accountable for only the quantity of drugs they personally transported under relevant conduct principles.